 Partner with local farmers and makers.
 Join our nature-based maker CSA, Perennial.
 This year, invest in an incredible community-based relationship with local farms and natural makers.
 Pick up your seasonal permaculture box in May, September, and December!
 Our first spring boxes will be ready for pick up on May 28th from 4-8pm at a spring celebration at our office, the Farmhouse.
 We have two versions of the box: one that is specifically kid focused, and another that is more geared towards all ages.
 All of the contents of the box are organic, local, and sustainably made and farmed.
 Our spring box comes in a natural wooden cedar box, the All Ages box is filled with: Gardener's Hand Salve created by Bootstrap Urban Farm, Spring Bitters Syrup created by Bootstrap Urban Farm, Morel and Shiitake Mushroom Butter by Cherry Tree House Mushrooms, Two potted permaculture plants, A free class to PRI Cold Climate, A Year long membership to PRI, Lunar Planting Guide Poster by Tootie and Dotes/designed by Ashley Barlow, A vermicomposting how to booklet, A packet of heirloom seeds saved by Seed Sages, and more!
 Just want to order the Spring box?
 Order here for $85.00.

 Want to stay tuned to Perennial?
 Join our Perennial newsletter to stay in touch:

 Information & Resources

-PRI Book Club -Wednesday, January 7th, 6-8pm
+PRI Book Club -Wednesday, March 25th, 6-8pm

 PRI Cold Climate works to build the capacity of our urban farmers.
 Whether you are working as an urban farmer or simply growing your own fresh foods in your backyard, PRI will continue to provide as much education and resources as possible for urban growers throughout the year.